miniBill/witch-awakening/DLCs/TheElementOfDarkness/Companions-Independent.md

 - Race: Nightlight
 - Has Perk: True
 - Class: Sorceress
-- Quote: _*“For all our power we all still go through tough time, there's no shame in reaching out for help” - The tagline of an ad for Saundra's business .*_
+- Quote: _*“For all our power we all still go through tough time, there’s no shame in reaching out for help” - The tagline of an ad for Saundra’s business .*_
 - Has: Familiarity 3 (Otter), Ministration 3, Empathics 3, and Alchemy 1
 - Positive: + Will help you through your traumas
 - Positive: + Offers excellent self-care advice